liuujeff/bikeShare/README.md

 npm run dev
 ```

-This project was initialized with Vue.js and Webpack.
+This project, https://liujeff.bitbucket.io/, was initialized with Vue.js and Webpack.
 The CSS and templating was handled mostly by Vuetify, https://vuetifyjs.com/en/.
+WARNING: reloading on /map will lead to a 404 error due to 'history' mode of the router and bitbucket.

 **index.html**
 Vue.js is injected to this page.
 Also contains all external CSS for Mapbox and icons.